 More Indianapolis homeowners choose to install and use ductless heating and cooling systems as they have increasing popularity.
-An HVAC staple also known as mini-splits across Europe and Asia, these systems are convenient and energy efficient.
+An HVAC staple also known as “mini-splits” across Europe and Asia, these systems are convenient and energy efficient.

 In a 2018 article, Daikin North America LLC Senior Vice President Doug Widenmann said, “The Daikin mini-split product development team continually looks for ways to adapt the superior technology of mini-splits to the North American ducted market applications.”

 “Much advancement has been made in the development of advanced inverter compressors, fan motors, heat exchangers, and refrigerant control technologies that allow heat pump systems to be used in the colder climate conditions of the northern U.S. and Canada.”

 Because they’re not as common as the central air systems in most Indianapolis homes, many Hoosiers are unfamiliar with this heating and cooling solution.
-Homesense Heating and Cooling shares the basics of ductless heating and air technology for you to learn more about ductless heating and air systems.
+We’re here to share the basics of ductless heating and air technology for you.

 If you think it might be right for your Indianapolis home, schedule a free estimate with a Homesense pro.
 Our team is happy to review the pros and cons based on your specific property.
-Read on to learn how ductless units work, the benefits and general maintenance.
+Read on to learn how ductless units work, the benefits they provide, and general maintenance necessary.

 A ductless heating and air system is exactly what it sounds like.
 It’s a heating and cooling system that doesn’t need ducts for air distribution.
 How is this possible?